In Ohio, adults looking to earn their high school equivalency diplomas have two options: the GED® test and the HiSET® exam.

-The Ohio GED exam will set you back $120 for the entire batter (or $30 per module).
+The Ohio GED exam will set you back $144 for the entire batter (or $36 per module).
+Online GED testing costs $36 per subtest as well.
 The Ohio HiSET exam costs $93.75 when taken on a computer or $115 when taken on paper.
 In Ohio, first-time test-takers pay considerably less.
 Please contact a test center near you.

-As said before, if you want, you can register and pay for, and sit for the HiSET or GED subtests separately, one or more at a time.
+As said before, if you want, you can register, pay for, and sit for the HiSET or GED subtests separately, one or more at a time.